 In the face of all the attacks on workers, immigrants, Muslims, women, and other marginalized communities, CTUL leaders are ready take our organizing to the next level.
 We are inviting you to join us in forging a path to win worker voice with tens of thousands of low-wage workers of color across Minnesota through CTUL’s Raise Worker Voice Campaign.
-Join us for the launch of the campaign:

 The goal of our Raise Worker Voice Campaign is to raise $1.65 million in two years to take our recent victories to scale.
 Dozens of CTUL allies and members are organizing within their networks to raise $1,000 – $20,000 through bake sales, house parties, and more, and have already gotten commitments for 33% of our goal!
 Click here for a list of the Individual and Organizational Founding Partners of the campaign.
 And read below for more details on the campaign, and for materials to organize your own event.

 Trump and the 1% have made crystal clear their intentions over the next four years – a full corporate take over of our government.
 Eight men own as much wealth as half of the population of the entire world.
 But apparently this is not enough.
 Trump’s proposed cabinet feels like a Who’s Who of Corporate America.
 And they are trying to distract us from this corporate take-over by scapegoating immigrants and low-wage workers.

 In the middle of all of this, CTUL leaders are winning real change: retail janitors organizing with CTUL just won a union, CTUL members are developing a plan to enforce the two of the strongest municipal paid sick days policies in the country, CTUL members are partnering with the Governor’s office to ensure that wage and hour laws are better enforced, and CTUL members prevented retaliation against workers after the Dia Sin Inmigrantes actions.
 We will not be stopped!